-September 2012 Complete a report on barriers in WPS recruitment process
+September 2012 Complete a report on barriers in WPS Complete recruitment process

-Information was compiled from the above events, and a final report containing community feedback regarding recruitment was completed.
-Dan Younan, a Cooperative Education student from Holy Names High School who is currently assigned to Windsor & Essex County Crime Stoppers, prepared the report.
+Information was compiled from the above events, and a final report on community consultation related to recruitment was completed.
+Dan Younan, a Cooperative Education student from Holy Names High School who was assigned to Windsor & Essex County Crime Stoppers for the 2013 winter/spring semester, prepared the report.
+The report identified three main areas of concern: race, youth, and competitiveness and fairness.